LoganFraser/PrintNCMods/Dual_HGH15CA_Z_Axis/README.md

 Goal: To provide an upgrade path for X and Z to dual carriages, and add mounting brackets for the cable chain and inductive sensors for X and Y axis.

+3d Printing:  Cable Chain and Sensor parts are designed to be printed on their side for layer strength.
+Z Stepper mount is printed upside down.
+Drill guides are printed with the largest flat side facing down.

+Parameters: There are defaults in the Modify > Change Parameters descriptions for a recommended Mini and V3 size, but you can adjust many of the parameters manually to adjust to your requirements, in particular the Z plate height can be set to 225+ for mini or 300+ for full size build (though 400mm is a reasonable maximum height)

 ![Front](./Images/FrontIso.png) ![Back](./Images/BackIso.png)

 BOM: